Graduated Driver License (GDL) System Law in Minnesota

 • Permit holder may drive under the supervision of a parent, guardian or other licensed driver 21 or older occupying the seat beside them.

-• All passengers under 18 must wear their seat belts/child safety restraints.
+• The driver and all passengers under 18 must wear their seat belts/child safety restraints.

 • May not operate a vehicle while using a cellular or wireless telephone, whether handheld or hands-free, while vehicle is in operation.